Rent Board Fee Frequently Asked Questions

 What happens if I don’t pay the Rent Board fee?

 The Rent Board Fee must be paid no later than March 1 of each year.
-A 5% penalty will be added to the amount of the fee if it has not been paid by March 1, an additional 5% if the fee has not been paid by April 1, and an additional 5% if the fee has not been paid by May 1 (for a penalty total of 15%).
+A 5% penalty will be added to the amount of the fee if it has not been paid by March 1, an additional 5% if the fee has not been paid by April 1, and an additional 5% if the fee has not been paid by May 1 (for a total penalty of 15%).
 If the fee remains outstanding as of June 1, the Rent Board will mail you a Notice of Delinquent Rent Board Fee, and you will have 30 days to pay your outstanding Fee obligation.
 If you still do not pay, the Rent Board will refer the matter to the Bureau of Delinquent Revenue (the collection agency for the City and County of San Francisco).
 A commission will be placed on top of the outstanding Fee obligation.
-If the fee remains unpaid, your credit might be adversely affected.

 Can I pass on the cost of the fee to my tenants?

 For the 2023 tax year, the per unit fee is $59.00 per apartment unit and $29.50 per residential hotel room.
-A landlord may collect 50% of the fee from tenants, which is $29.50 per dwelling unit and $14.75 per residential hotel room.
+A landlord who has paid the Rent Board fee in full may collect 50% of the fee from tenants, which is $29.50 per dwelling unit and $14.75 per residential hotel room.
 More information can be found here.